Top

-If you are average, you have probably often thought that dandelions and other lawn weeds are plants without which we could get along very nicely.
+You have probably thought dandelions and other lawn weeds are plants you could get along nicely without.
 Of all the lawn weeds with which we have to contend, dandelions and plantain are the most widely found and abundant.

 When to Spray in Fall